Angels? Really Now

 Moving On In The Life Of Prayer

-Copley Square, Boston, has a statue that gives a silent but eloquent witness.
-It portrays Phillips Brooks, a great preacher of the 19th century, looking out across the busy traffic circle.
-In the shadows behind him is a slightly elevated figure that can be easily identified as Christ.
-One hand reaches out to rest gently on the shoulder of His faithful servant, Phillips Brooks.
-Similarly, a nearby angel ministers to us and guards us and sometimes, as with Peter, strikes us to get us up and get us going.
-When things go well, and life is at its exhilarating best, when things are very humdrum, and life is painfully commonplace, when we have reached the end of our rope, perplexed, bewildered, and void of hope, think about this:
+Copley Square, Boston, features a statue of Phillips Brooks, a 19th-century preacher, looking out across the busy traffic circle.
+In the shadows behind him stands a slightly elevated figure, easily identifiable as Christ.
+One hand reaches out to rest gently on the shoulder of his servant, Phillips Brooks.
+Similarly, a nearby angel ministers to us and guards us, and sometimes, as with Peter, strikes us to get us up and moving.
+When things go well, and life is at its exhilarating best, when things are very humdrum, and life is painfully commonplace, when we are perplexed, bewildered, and void of hope, think about this:

 God has an angel for you to keep you in all your ways.